protojure/readthedocs/docs/quick-start.md

 * `:grpc-out` channel

 Is the streaming channel, used to send all the messages.
-When the server is done with the streaming, simply close! the channel and return it in the :body key of your interceptor handler, instead of a map as above in the unary example
+The handler first acknowledges streaming will start by returning the same grpc-out channel as the :body of the response map (instead of a map as above in the unary example).

+When the server is done with the streaming, simply close! the channel:

 ```
 (deftype Greeter []